mlg-/bug-squishing/README.md

 ```

 This turned up some results that suggested Puma might have been installed incorrectly or corrupted along the way.
 So the solution wound up being to run a more recent version of Ruby, re-install the Puma gem, and move forward.

+Taking Google to the next step involves using some of its [search operators](https://support.google.com/websearch/answer/2466433?hl=en) to get exactly what you want.
+A couple ideas:

+- Putting words in quotes means that only their exact matches will turn up.
+Great for searches with generic terms that aren't relevant unless in a particular order, i.e. `"xcrun: error: invalid active developer path"`
+- Getting irrelevant results?
+Filter them out with the `-` minus sign.
+You can use this for keywords or whole sites: `An error occurred while installing nokogiri (1.6.2.1) -site:wikipedia -saw`.
+- Want *just* StackOverflow and Github results?
+You can do that: `Error installing pry-debugger site:stackoverflow.com, site:github.com`

 ### Evaluating your results